turtleflyer/smart-hooks/packages/smart-hooks/use-interstate/README.md

   const [useSubscribe, setState] = useInterstate(received.passKey, received.initVForReceivedKey);
   ```

-  Every time a key value that passed to `useInterstate` changes the hook goes back to the stage
+  Every time a key value that is passed to `useInterstate` changes the hook goes back to the stage
   where it sees whether the record for the new key has not been initialized, so `useInterstate`
   tries to initialize the record using a provided argument.
-After that you become subscribed to the
+After that, you become subscribed to the
-  new key of the state and is able to manipulate it.
+  new key of the state and can manipulate it.

   It is true for [the first call interface](#useInterstatekey-initValue).
 When you pass a
-  multi-state object for the first time the hook will memoize it and use it over the course of the
+  multi-state object for the first time the hook will memoize it and use it throughout the life of
-  life of the component regardless you change it later.
-If you switch from one interface to another
+  the component regardless you change it later.
+If you switch from one interface to another it will
-  it will cause an error.
+  cause an error.

 - Before accessing the value of a particular key of the state it must be initialized with a provided
   default value.